Grounation Day: Visit of Selassie to Jamaica

-As a result of Planno's actions, the Jamaican authorities were asked to ensure that Rastafari representatives were present at all state functions attended by His Majesty, and Rastafari elders, including Planno and probably Joseph Hibbert, also obtained a private audience with the Emperor, where he reportedly told them that they should not immigrate to Ethiopia until they had first liberated the people of Jamaica.
+As a result of Planno's actions, the Jamaican authorities were asked to ensure that Rastafari representatives were present at all state functions attended by the ruler, and Rastafari elders, including Planno and probably Joseph Hibbert, also obtained a private audience with the emperor.
+He reportedly told them that they should not immigrate to Ethiopia until they had first liberated the people of Jamaica.
 This dictum came to be known as "liberation before repatriation".
-At a dinner held at the King's House, Rastas claimed that acting Jamaican Prime Minister Donald Sangster had stamped his foot at Lulu, Haile Selassie's pet chihuahua, who, they swore, had responded with the roar of a lion.
+At a dinner held at the King's House, Rastafarians claimed that acting Jamaican prime minister Donald Sangster had stamped his foot at Lulu, Haile Selassie's pet chihuahua, who, they swore, had responded with the roar of a lion.

 Defying expectations of the Jamaican authorities, Selassie never rebuked the Rastafari for their belief in him as the Messiah.
-Instead, he presented the movement's faithful elders with gold medallions bearing the Ethiopian seal – the only recipients of such an honour on this visit.
+Instead, he presented the movement's elders with gold medallions bearing the Ethiopian seal—the only recipients of such an honour on this visit.
 Meanwhile, he presented some of the Jamaican politicians, including Sangster, with miniature coffin-shaped cigarette boxes.

 Impact

 Rita Marley, Bob Marley's wife, converted to the Rastafari faith after seeing Haile Selassie in his motorcade en route to the King's House.
 She claimed, in interviews and in her book No Woman No Cry, that she had seen a stigma on Haile Selassie's hand as he waved to the crowd, and was instantly convinced of his divinity.

 For years afterward, Planno, who became a spiritual guru of Bob Marley, would give out enlarged photographs of himself with the Emperor on the steps of the aeroplane.

 The great significance of this event in the development of the Rastafari religion is that, having been outcasts in society, its adherents gained a measure of respectability for the first time.
-With Rasta having become acceptable, reggae music became commercially viable, leading in turn to the further global spread of Rastafarianism.
+With Rasta having become acceptable, reggae music became commercially viable, leading in turn to the further global spread of Rastafari.

 Haile Selassie is thought to have encouraged the Rastafari elders to learn about the Ethiopian Orthodox faith while in Jamaica, and in 1970, he dispatched Archbishop Laike Mandefro to establish a mission in Jamaica.
 Mandefro was formally invited by Joseph Hibbert, one of the original founders of the Rastafari Movement, to teach the Rasta community, and in 1971 Mandefro named Hibbert as a "Spiritual Organizer".
 During this time, Mandefro pointedly refused calls to demand that the Rastafari renounce their faith in Haile Selassie's divinity, and some 2,000 Rastas accordingly received Orthodox baptisms.

 Because of Haile Selassie's visit, April 21 is celebrated as Grounation Day.
 The "Abu Ye!
 Abu Ye Abu ye!
 Abu ye!" chant is an element of Grounation Day festivities.